What is Epinephrine?

 How is epinephrine administered in an emergency?

-Epinephrine is given via intramuscular injection into the middle outer thigh muscle.
-If you’re using an epinephrine auto-injector, follow the instructions for your specific brand.
+Epinephrine nasal sprays are taken with a spray into the nose.
+Auto-injectors and syringes are given via intramuscular injection into the middle outer thigh muscle.
+Follow the instructions for your specific brand.

-There is no need to remove clothing to do this — give the injection right through the clothes if needed.
+There is no need to remove clothing to administer epinephrine injections.
+Give it right through the clothes if necessary.

 How do you inject epinephrine?

-Different epinephrine auto-injectors may function differently.
+Each epinephrine auto-injector brand may function differently.
 Familiarize yourself with your specific type of auto-injector.
+Review the package instructions.
 Ask your doctor for anaphylaxis education resources.
 Generally, the process for administering an epinephrine auto-injector is as follows:

 • Take off the cap.